Welcome

 About Me

-Daniel lectures a public course on “Data-Driven Astronomy: Machine Learning and Statistics for Modern Astrophysics”, and supervises several students.
-He presents lectures at public and academic venues.
+In addition to his research, Daniel lectures a public course on “Data-Driven Astronomy: Machine Learning and Statistics for Modern Astrophysics” and supervises both graduate and undergraduate students.
+Daniel regularly presents his work at academic conferences and public science events, contributing to the dissemination of knowledge in the rapidly evolving intersection of astrophysics and machine learning.

 Recent and Upcoming Events